masumah · zahra

 documentation that refreshes itself

-With the system clean, Claude generated component and token documentation, pushed to Confluence.
+With the system clean, Claude generated component and token documentation and pushed to Confluence.
 Documentation used to live in three places (Figma, scattered docs, my head).
-Now it regenerates from the actual system in minutes.
+Any time there’s a change, I can ask Claude to push that update up— AKA no more manual work for me!
+So satisfying.

 The real win is that the documentation regenerates from the actual system in minutes.